httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 3. If applicable, the signer sets the signature's expiration time property to the time at which the signature is to expire.

-4. The signer creates the signature parameters, which is an ordered set of component identifiers representing the message components to be covered by the signature, and assigns signature metadata parameters to this value.
-The value of this is later used as the value of the `Signature-Input` field as described in {{signature-input-header}}.
+4. The signer creates an ordered set of component identifiers representing the message components to be covered by the signature, and attaches signature metadata parameters to this set.
+The serialized value of this is later used as the value of the `Signature-Input` field as described in {{signature-input-header}}.
    * Once an order of covered components is chosen, the order MUST NOT change for the life of the signature.
-   * Each covered component identifier MUST be either an HTTP field in the request message {{http-header}} or a specialty component identifier listed in {{specialty-content}} or its associated registry.
+   * Each covered component identifier MUST be either an HTTP field in the message {{http-header}} or a specialty component identifier listed in {{specialty-content}} or its associated registry.
-   * Signers of a request SHOULD include some or all of the control data in the covered components, such as the `@method`, `@authority`, `@target-uri`, or some combination thereof.
+   * Signers of a request SHOULD include some or all of the message control data in the covered components, such as the `@method`, `@authority`, `@target-uri`, or some combination thereof.
    * Signers SHOULD include the `created` signature metadata parameter to indicate when the signature was created.
-   * The `@signature-params` specialty identifier is not explicitly listed in the list of covered component identifiers, because it is required to always be present as the last line in the signature input.
+   * The `@signature-params` specialty component identifier is not explicitly listed in the list of covered component identifiers, because it is required to always be present as the last line in the signature input.
 This ensures that a signature always covers its own metadata.
    * Further guidance on what to include in this set and in what order is out of scope for this document.

 5. The signer creates the signature input string based on these signature parameters. ({{create-sig-input}})